Skip to main content

 Required Documentation

 When fee assistance becomes available for your child(ren), you will receive an offer from MilitaryChildCare.com with the next steps to complete your application.
-Army MCCYN has authorized Child Care Aware of American (CCAoA) to administer the program.
+Army MCCYN has authorized Child Care Aware of America (CCAoA) to administer the program.
 You will submit your required documents through the CCAoA fee assistance portal.

 Below are commonly required documents that you may need to provide during registration.